David Byrnes BL

 Member of Sports Law Bar Association.

 He has provided advices in contentious and non-contentious matters to include licensing, civil and criminal liability to include voluntary assumption of risk, contractual and licensing agreements, non-incorporated and representative sports bodies.
-David is a recreational pilot and accomplished parachutist having also represented Ireland at the World Air Games in 2001 as captain of the Irish Skydiving Team.
+David is a recreational pilot and accomplished parachutist having also represented Ireland at the World Air Games in 2001 as captain of the Irish National Skydiving Team.

 Criminal Law